SURIAPRAKASH1/hard2train_GANs/README.md

   * *GAN's has two models* **Generator** *and* **Discriminator.**
   * *Generator try to generate images that are very close to real and Discriminator (act as classifier) try to distinguish from Real/Fake images distribution.*
   * *GAN's are learned by playing **minmax game**.Where Generator try to minimize the difference b/w real and fake at the same time Discriminator try to maximize the difference b/w real and fake.*
+  * *So in this repo i Implemented and trained some of the gan's.
+I did make sure that Implemented gan's are follow the same Alg/Architecture details as proposed in paper.If i made mistake in any of the implementations let me know.....*

 # *Training*
    * *As a Default we can train gan's either Mnist or CelebA dataset*.